signalfx/splunk-otel-collector/examples/logs-passthrough-token/README.md

 The collector receives a request from a local curl command with an authorization token.

+## Example Deployment
-To deploy the example, check out this git repository, open a terminal and in this directory type:
+Checkout this git repository, open a terminal and in this directory type:
 ```bash
 $> docker-compose up
 ```